TatersBarn/chatwgpt/README.md

 # chatwgpt
 Command Line Access to LLMs compatible with OpenAI's API
-Note: This project is primarily intended for me to be able to ask GPT models quick questions about linux operation, bash commands, etc.
+Note: This project is primarily intended for me to be able to ask GPT models quick questions about linux operation, bash commands, etc. But you can easily just use it to chat with OpenAI models.
+(Use of the OpenAI API is not free, and having a ChatGPT Premium subscription does not count.
+The API is charged pay-as-you-go by token use.
+For many it costs less than ChatGPT Premium

 # Considerations
-This is unfinished and independently produced software written by an amateur programmer, use at your own risk.
+-This is unfinished and independently produced software written by an amateur programmer, use at your own risk.
+-This solution currently only interacts with the chat completions endpoint.
+-This solution has been updated to the v1 sdk, but i very well may forget to update it further.

 # Installation
 This script requires use of an OpenAI API key and the OpenAI Python client/library, so install it with
 ```bash